 In the morning we paddled back to Telegraph Cove, completing our journey from the mainland back to Vancouver Island.
 Telegraph Cove is the perfect launching point for a kayak trip to the Broughtons, and there are numerous tour operators on the North Island who provide guided trips.
-If kayaking is not your speed, consider a trip with the original BC whale watching company, Stubbs Island Whale Watching, or spend a full day observing grizzly bears in Knight Inlet with Tide Rip Grizzly Adventures.
+If kayaking is not your speed, consider a trip with Prince of Whales Whale Watching and Wildlife Adventures or spend a full day observing grizzly bears in Knight Inlet with Tide Rip Grizzly Adventures.

 Telegraph Cove is also a great destination in its own right.
 The community balloons in population during the summer months and as such, it is one of the most tourist-focused destinations on the North Island.
 Several coffee shops provide drinks and snacks, a pub on the pier offers plenty of choices including BBQ salmon dinners, and the excellent Whale Interpretive Centre is a must-visit for those wanting to know more about the creatures that call the Johnstone Strait home.
-Telegraph Cove Resort offers many accommodation options, including camping, motel units, and the opportunity to stay in the many restored cabins that also serve as an outdoor museum.
+Telegraph Cove Marina & RV Park offers camping and moorage.
+Camping is also available at Telegraph Cove Resort Forest Campground part of the Telegraph Cove Resort.

 Telegraph Cove is a first-class destination for those wishing to get in touch with nature.
 From self-guided trips for experienced kayakers to afternoon whale watching excursions, the Broughton Archipelago is sure to delight your whole family.

-For places to camp in North Vancouver Island and elsewhere in British Columbia go to Camping & RVing BC Camping Map.
+For places to camp in British Columbia go to Camping & RVing BC Camping Map.

 - Five Spots to Ice Fish and Camp this Winter in British Columbia